The Chola Dynasty: Rulers, Administrations, Decline

 • The Chola Empire erected impressive temples along the Kaveri River, including the Brihadeeswara temple in Thanjavur, India’s tallest and largest.

-• These temples showcased exceptional architecture featuring natural-colored murals that are revered to this day.
+• These temples showcased exceptional architecture featuring natural-coloured murals that are revered to this day.

 • Several Chola temples, like Airavatesvara, Gangaikondacholisvaram, and Brihadisvara, are recognized as UNESCO World Heritage Sites.